Inversely Learning Transferable Rewards via Abstracted States: Experiments

 \section{Experiments}

-We implement Algorithms 1 and 2 in PyTorch, and empirically evaluate the performance of \tirl{} across MuJoCo benchmark domains~\citep{mujoco} and across the human-robot Assistive Gym domains~\citep{DBLP:journals/corr/abs-1910-04700}. \tirl{} is run on 50 trajectories of two distinct source tasks with different dynamics, from these domains.
-It is run until convergence on each task.
-To evaluate \tirl{}'s reward transferability, we use forward RL in the target task with the inversely learned rewards to obtain the policy.
-Note that we do not have expert trajectories in the target task and we do not use the target's true rewards and utilize the learned reward function only.
-We measure how well the policy performs by simulating it for 10 episodes and reporting the mean and variance of the accumulated rewards.

-We adopt a similar procedure for three state-of-the-art baseline techniques: AIRL-ME~\citep{airl-me}, RIME~\citep{rime}, and I2L.
-AIRL-ME is an extension from AIRL to adapt to various environments.
-RIME and I2L are designed to handle dynamics changes specifically and potentially offers a better generalization across tasks, though without any abstraction mechanisms, as used by \tirl{}.
-The input to all algorithms is the default observation returned by the Gymnasium environment, including velocity, joint values, angular velocity of joints and etc.
+We implement our framework in PyTorch and evaluate its performance across MuJoCo~\citep{mujoco} and Assistive Gym~\citep{DBLP:journals/corr/abs-1910-04700} benchmarks. \tirl{} is trained to convergence using 50 trajectories from multiple source tasks with distinct dynamics.
+Policy performance is measured by the mean and standard deviation of accumulated rewards over 25 evaluation episodes.
+For a fair comparison, we benchmark against three state-of-the-art techniques: AIRL-ME~\citep{airl-me}, RIME~\citep{rime}, and I2L.
+While RIME and I2L are specifically designed for dynamics shifts, they lack the abstraction mechanisms utilized by \tirl{}.
+All algorithms receive the default Gymnasium observation space, including joint angles and velocities, as input.

-\textbf{Model architecture and implementation~} We employ a multilayer perceptron with Tanh as the activation function for both the encoder and decoder in VAE and to represent the reward function. \tirl{} and all baselines have been implemented in PyTorch.
-We choose reverse KL divergence as the objective function in $f$-IRL because it has been shown to be robust and faster to converge for IRL compared to regular KL divergence~\citep{firl, f-max}.
+\paragraph{Model architecture and implementation.} We employ a multilayer perceptron with Tanh as the activation function for both the encoder and decoder in VAE and to represent the reward function.
 We use Soft Actor-Critic (SAC)~\citep{sac} as the backbone RL algorithm.
 Further details regarding the model architecture and hyperparameters to aid reproducibility are available in Appendix \ref{appendix:training}.